TheGlowEk/xTremeDLP/README.md

 The author of xTremeDLP is not responsible for any misuse of this program that may violate local copyright/DMCA laws.
 Users use this application at their own risk...

 # Licence
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the LICENSE file for more information.